kubik384/Web-RTS-Space-Game/readme.md

 TODO:
-Implement AJAX
+Implement an error message upon failed authentication//registration or successfull registration

-Implement an error message upon failed authentication//registration Implement registration
+*Server currently lacks any means of security and enables all sorts of attacks.
+It's intended use is for localhost testing purposes only